Pinhead (Hellraiser): Powers, weaknesses and limitations

 Described by Doug Bradley as stronger than Jason Voorhees and Michael Myers, Pinhead is an extremely powerful being with supernatural abilities.
 His preferred method of attack is to summon hooks and chains that mutilate victims, often tearing them apart.
 These chains are subject to his total mental control, able to emerge from seemingly anywhere and move in any direction according to his will.
 The chains and hooks may even change shape after having attached to a victim.
 Pinhead is highly resilient to physical damage, resisting both gunshots and futuristic energy weapons.
 His magic can be used to summon objects out of thin air, teleport, cause explosions at a distance, and cast illusions.
 He is capable of converting other people into Cenobites, though this requires them to die in the process.

-In order to act in the physical world, Pinhead needs to have been purposely summoned through the Lemarchand/Lament Configuration, which acts as a doorway to Hell (or one of many Hell dimensions).
+In order to act in the physical world, Pinhead needs to have been purposely summoned through the LeMarchand/Lament Configuration, which acts as a doorway to Hell (or one of many Hell dimensions).
 The comic books reveal that humans who lay down certain spells and magical seals can ensure a Cenobite has limited power and will not take them even if summoned.
 The film Hellbound: Hellraiser II showed that restoring a Cenobite's memories of their previous human existence can spiritually weaken them, restoring their humanity and making them vulnerable to attack.
-Once Pinhead was restored at the end of Hellraiser III, he retained his memories of being Elliott Spencer, but was no longer vulnerable because of it, his full power and resistance to injury now restored.
+Once Pinhead was restored at the end of Hellraiser III, he retained his memories of having been Elliott Spencer, but was no longer vulnerable because of it, his full power and resistance to injury now restored.
 Likewise, the BOOM!
 Studios comic series featured two other Cenobites who took on the mantle of the Hell Priest when Pinhead was gone, each retaining their human memories and not becoming more vulnerable as a result.

 Pinhead follows a code of rules.
-He does not kill or torture indiscriminately, targeting only those who open the Lament Configuration out of a desire to do so, or those who purposefully get in his way of his goals.
-He spares the lives of Tiffany and Emma as they were manipulated into opening the box by others who wanted to see it opened.
+He does not kill or torture indiscriminately; he targets only those who open the Lament Configuration out of a desire to do so, or those who purposely get in the way of his goals.
+He spares the lives of Tiffany and Emma as they had been manipulated into opening the box by others who wanted to see it opened.
 He can also be bargained and reasoned with, as Kirsty Cotton was able to do on a few occasions.

 In The Scarlet Gospels, the Hell Priest kills hundreds of the world's most powerful magicians and steals their magic and knowledge.
 He gains enough magical knowledge that he is able to massacre not only his fellow Cenobites, but some of the most powerful beings in all of Hell.
-He becomes powerful enough to travel to earth without being summoned by the Lament Configuration, at the cost of not being able to summon his chains, though gains a form of sanguimancy.
-Near the novel's climax he dons Lucifer's armor and is powerful enough to destroy entire armies with his chains, but only Lucifer was powerful enough to stop him.
+He becomes powerful enough to travel to Earth without being summoned by the Lament Configuration, at the cost of not being able to summon his chains, though he gains a form of sanguimancy.
+Near the novel's climax he dons Lucifer's armour and is powerful enough to destroy entire armies with his chains; only Lucifer was powerful enough to stop him.